prem00001/ETHIntetmediateModule4/README.md

    - Features are represented as a struct containing a name and price.
    - A mapping is used to store available features with their unique IDs.

-4. **Feature Purchases**:
+4. **Feature Redeem**:
-   - Users can buy features using their DegenTokens.
+   - Users can redeem features using their DegenTokens.
-   - The `buyFeature` function checks if the feature exists, if the user has already purchased it, and if the user has sufficient balance.
+   - The `redeemFeature` function checks if the feature exists, if the user has already purchased it, and if the user has sufficient balance.
    - Upon successful purchase, tokens are transferred from the user to the contract, and the feature is marked as purchased for the user.
-   - An event `FeaturePurchased` is emitted upon successful purchase.
+   - An event `FeatureRedeemed` is emitted upon successful purchase.

 5. **Ownership**:
    - The contract uses OpenZeppelin's `Ownable` contract to restrict certain functions to the contract owner.